Young people in the criminal justice system have distinct needs that aren’t being met.

 The reoffending rate for young people has remained stubbornly high for years.

-The current system clearly isn’t helping them transition successfully to a crime-free adulthood.
+The current system isn’t helping them to successfully transition to a crime-free adulthood.

 We urgently need a new approach.